gilbaz/conways_game_of_life/README.md

 https://www.youtube.com/watch?v=Aq51GfPmD54

 Idea:
-The game is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
-It is Turing complete and can simulate a universal constructor or any other Turing machine.
+* The game is a zero-player game, meaning that its evolution is determined by its initial state.
+* One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+* It is Turing complete and can simulate a universal constructor or any other Turing machine.

 RULES
 At each step in time, the following transitions occur: